How to can your own mangoes (complete directions with photos)

 Most mangoes sold in the U.S. are imported from Mexico, Brazil and Central America, though some are grown in California and Florida.
 These are mainly of the South-East Asian (Indo Chinese) type, originating in the Philippines and may be 2-9 inches long.
 Varieties usually available in grocery stores are

 If you live in Florida or California, you can buy some locally, but I am not aware of any pick-your-own mango farms.
 Of course, you can buy them at the grocery store in the summer months.
-But for large quantities, you'll find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.
+But for large quantities, you will find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.

 It takes about 5 good sized mangoes to fill one quart jar.